RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

-The sampling loss optimizes this classification using the ground truth frame relevancy information described in Sec. \ref{loss}.
+The intra-clip attention loss optimizes this classification using the ground truth frame relevancy information described in Sec. \ref{loss}.
 To distinguish irrelevant frames from their counterparts, we constrain their updates in the retrieval attention.
 This restriction is implemented with an attention mask computed from the learned frame relevancy ${G}^{j}$.
 The attention mask ${M}$ between $j^{{th}}$ and $k^{{th}}$ frame is calculated with Eq. \ref{eq:mask}.
 Here, the $j^{th}$ and $k^{th}$ frames are the attention query and key, respectively.
+This leads to a reduced set of relevant and informative frames for subsequent attention.

-\paragraph{Retrieval Attention} We aim for a learnable cross-modal retrieval function to train end-to-end with the moment supervision.
+\\ \textbf{Retrieval Attention:} We aim for a learnable clip retrieval function to train end-to-end with the grounding objective.
 Thus, we devise the retrieval attention for aggregating the text-conditioned frame features based on their relevancy.
-To condense the $i^{th}$ proposal into a contextual feature embedding, we introduce a randomly initialized learnable vector ${R}^i$.
-We call this retrieval token, which summarizes the entire proposal and is trained with an inter-proposal contrastive loss.
-First, we concatenate the retrieval token with the text-conditioned frame features to create the query ${Q}^{i}=[{R}^i,{F}^{i}]$ for retrieval attention.
-We also generate an attention mask containing all zeros for the retrieval token and concatenate it with ${M}$.
-We set the {key} ${K} = {Q}^{i}$, and the {value} ${V} = {Q}^{i}$ to calculate the retrieval attention according to Eq. \ref{eq:ret_attn}.
+To condense the $i^{th}$ clip into a contextual feature embedding, we introduce a randomly initialized learnable vector ${R}^i$.
+We denote this as retrieval token, which is trained with the inter-clip contrastive loss.